 A Myrtle Beach law firm assisting with a wide range of real estate legal matters

 Since 1979, the team at DesChamps Law Firm has helped clients throughout Myrtle Beach and the Grand Stand area with a wide range of real estate disputes, providing tenacious, detail-oriented service as we’ve worked to resolve tough legal issues for individuals, businesses and organizations.

 Real estate transactions can be complex, often involving different types of policies, laws and legal obligations.
 Although most real estate transactions proceed without any problems, some situations require us to engage in litigation to settle disputes.
 We help with many different types of real estate disputes, and some of the most common issues include the following:

 - Breach of contract.
 Any lease or purchase and sale agreement is a form of contract.
-When one of the parties indicated in a contract does not fulfill agreed-upon obligations, that party may be found in breach of contract.
+When one of the parties does not fulfill agreed-upon obligations, that party may be in breach of contract.
 We help you take action to seek damages if this happens to you.

 - Disputes with real estate brokers and agents.
-Occasionally, we see disputes with real estate brokers and agents involving topics like sales commission, breach of fiduciary duty, contract breach and real estate fraud.
+Occasionally, we see disputes with real estate brokers and agents involving topics like sales commission, breach of fiduciary duty, breach of contract, misrepresentation and non-disclosure.

 - Specific performance.
 When one party to a real estate contract does not meet the contractual obligations, it may be possible for a specific performance action to force the individual to meet the obligation.
 Let us guide you though this complicated process.

 We can help you resolve many real estate disputes, including title issues, using either mediation or arbitration.
 These resolution techniques are often quicker and less costly than traditional litigation.
 If the dispute involves complex legal issues, it might be best to consult an attorney with our firm and begin the process of litigation.